 Lemon Grain Salad with Kale Pesto

-With so much flavour, you won’t even realise you’re eating healthy grains.
+With so much flavor, you won’t even realize you’re eating healthy grains.

 - 2 Tablespoons pine nuts, toasted

 - ½ cup (120 ml) extra virgin olive oil

 - ½ cup (70 g) dried currants

 - 2 (40 g) small shallots, peeled, chopped

 - 6 cups (180 g) kale, stemmed, roughly chopped, packed

 - Cook barley according to package directions.
 Allow to cool.

 - In a medium skillet, heat 2 Tablespoons of the olive oil.
 Add the currants and shallot and cook over moderate heat for about 3 minutes or until the shallot is golden, stirring often.
 Add the barely and add the pine nuts.

 - Place kale, lemon juice and remaining olive oil into the Vitamix container and secure the lid.